 THE NEED TO RELOCATE

-With the purchase of this station, from the very beginning we realized that a move would have to be made.
+With the purchase of this station, from the very beginning, we realized that a move would have to be made.
 We were located in about a 500-square foot tiny building and rented tower space from another station’s tower.
 The former owner of the station was getting out of the radio business and was redeveloping the property.
 He gave us two years to accomplish the phenomenal feat of relocating a radio station.
-After getting over the hump of our first year on the air, we began to look for suitable property.
+After getting over the hump of our first year on the air, we began to look for a suitable property.
 We ran into several huge obstacles: the cost of securing the needed acreage (4-5 acres) to erect a tower right in the main portion of Tallahassee, the confines of the parameters that the FCC and FAA place on you as to where you can relocate, and the Leon County restrictions and guidelines on towers.
-For about a year and a half we struggled to secure a new location.
+For about a year and a half, we struggled to secure a new location.
 The majority of this time was spent working with Leon County about our new location, but it did give us time to raise money for the many expenses that were to come.

 Our location is now at 4015 N. Monroe Street in Tallahassee with 6.6 acres, a 2000-square foot building, and a 240-foot tower.
 This property was heavily treed and was a rental property.
 Much clearing had to be done, extensive renovations were done to the building, complete electrical rewiring was needed to make it suitable for our purposes, and many months of work to erect the tower and equip the new studio and office space.

 However, what a blessing there was in all of it when numerous friends and businesses came to our aid and provided their services free of charge or at their cost.
 Many painted, did carpentry work, laid the grounding system, refinished several items, disability-equipped the facilities, gave technical assistance, worked on the grounds, laid tile, did landscaping, worked on the heating and air conditioning, installed telephones, donated items, did cleanup, helped with the move, and so much more.
 If we would have had to pay for all the work others did on our behalf, we would have been in a desperate situation financially.
-We thank God for the many people and businesses who helped us get into our facility.
+We thank God for the many people and businesses that helped us get into our facility.
 We were truly blessed by their generosity.

 Two weeks before the close of the year 2000, out of excitement and determination to get moved in, Scott began broadcasting from our new location even before things were completely ready.
 By January 1, 2001, everything from the old facility was completely moved over to the new location and Faith Radio had a new home.
 We now have a facility we can be proud of and are thankful for the room to grow.